alemosie/hot_peppers/README.md

 ## Sanitization/analysis to-do

 - Explore "heat" categorical.
 What are the cutoff scores for each category?
 Why is there no regular "hot?"
 Should there be?
-- Examine the two heat measurement scales: JRP & SHU.
+- ~~Examine the two heat measurement scales: JRP & SHU.
 Do they follow the same pattern?
 Do they share outliers?
-Was there an equation used to derive the JRP (a PepperScale-specific metric) to the widely-used SHU?
+What transformation was applied to the widely-used SHU to get the JRP (a PepperScale-specific metric)?~~
 - Clean up malformed JRP and SHU scores; some SHU values correspond to different JRP values